vmware-archive/chemtrails/README.md

     CONFIG_SERVER_USERNAME=username
     CONFIG_SERVER_PASSWORD=password

+You will also need to set your Rails environment and Rack environment, as these values are needed before Chemtrails is available.

+    RAILS_ENV={env}
+    RACK_ENV={env}

 When your Rails app boots, it will fetch the configuration for the given environment from the config server and populate the ENV with the values it finds.
 It will use the application name and environment name to determine which set of values to fetch.
 For example, if the application is named `Sandwich` and is running in the `production` environment, it will fetch